 IEML ontologies and labelling systems are interoperable by design.

 On the basis of its unique properties, IEML can be used as a concept coding system that solves the problem of semantic interoperability in an original way, allows information systems to reflect multiple point of views, lays the foundations for a new generation of artificial intelligence and leads the way toward a reflexive collective intelligence.
 IEML complies with Web standards and can be exported in RDF.

 IEML expressions are called USLs (Uniform Semantic Locators).
 They can be read and translated into any natural language.

 In a Nutshell

 - IEML provides a coordinate system for a conversational knowledge base that feeds both statistical calculations and automatic reasoning.

-- IEML supplies dataset labeling systems that improve Machine Learning.
+- IEML supplies a dataset labeling system that improves Machine Learning.

 IEML in this Website: Table of Content